oda-hub/code-of-conduct-for-developers/README.md

 ## Purpose

 This document describes practices of collaboration in ODA.
-It touches some aspects of technical practices (see [handbook]() for more), but is more focused on more human aspects of collaboration.
+It touches some aspects of technical practices (see [handbook]() and [best practices]() for more), but is more focused on more human aspects of collaboration.
 See also [other](https://www.debian.org/code_of_conduct) [inspirational](https://www.debian.org/code_of_conduct) examples of code of conduct.

 ## Principles